Quest Red

-Quest Red is a British free-to-air television channel in the United Kingdom broadcasting factual, lifestyle, crime and reality programming aimed at a female audience.
+Quest Red is a British free-to-air television channel in the United Kingdom broadcasting crime and reality programming aimed at a female audience.
 The channel is operated by Warner Bros.
 Discovery and runs as a sibling to Discovery's established Freeview channel Quest, launched in 2009.

 History

 In mid-February 2017, shortly after the completion of an eleventh-hour carriage deal with Sky to retain a presence on the satellite platform for its current and future channels, Discovery Communications head David Zaslav told a corporate conference call that a second Freeview channel, to sit alongside Quest, would launch during 2017.

 The following day, more details of the channel were confirmed, including its name and branding (which will include a red version of the Quest 'Q' channel symbol), content (some of which will be shared with sibling channels such as ID and TLC), and launch date of 15 March.

-The station will be available as a free-to-air channel on the Freeview platform (and, by extension, to users of the BT and TalkTalk YouView platforms), and on the subscription satellite and cable platforms operated by Sky and Virgin Media UK and Republic of Ireland.
+The station will be available as a free-to-air channel on the Freeview platform (and, by extension, to users of the BT and TalkTalk's YouView platforms), and on the subscription satellite and cable platforms operated by Sky and Virgin Media in the UK and the Republic of Ireland.

 At launch, the channel was, like Quest, encrypted on satellite and thus not available on Freesat.
 Quest and Quest Red removed their encryption and began broadcasting free-to-air over satellite in June 2017, and were added to the Freesat guide early in July.

 A full one-hour timeshifted variant of Quest Red was launched on the Sky platform in tandem with the launch of the principal channel.
 From 14 June 2017, Quest Red +1 was made available to Freeview users for three hours a day in the early morning, taking over the capacity vacated by the earlier relocation of Quest +1 to a different, longer slot.
 On 28 November 2017, Quest Red +1 launched on Freesat.